armytag/langs/qathebo/grammar/phonology.md

 | Open      |       | a    |
 : Vowels in Qʼathebʼo

+However the phonemic status of /ɛ/ is highly suspect, as it only seems to occur as the result of the highly-regular [vowel assimilation process](#vowel-assimilation).
+Nonetheless, this grammar will treat /ɛ/ as a phonemic vowel to better reflect the surface realization of utterances in Qʼathebʼo.

 ## Consonants

+There are 18 consonantal phonemes in Qʼathebʼo.
+These include a series of ejectives

 |                    | Labial | Dental | Velar | Uvular |
 |---                 |:---:   |:---:   |:---:  |:---:   |